 Anyone working with WordPress (or any other PHP based system) had a chance to see one of the most common fatal errors PHP has to offer: Allowed memory exhausted.
 This is easy to fix, and depending on your host and personal preference, there are several methods to do it.

 Older WordPress versions (before 2.9) could work with 16M of PHP memory.
-Even later 3.x versions can work with so little memory if you don’t use any plugins.
-But, using plugins increases memory requirements, and using the only 32M is at most times, not enough.
-For latest WordPress with an average of 20 plugins, you will need 48M to 64M.
-Most hosting companies keep this value at 32M, so when you upgrade WordPress, upgrade the plugin or add new plugins, you will run out of memory and you will see the variation of this error (on screen or in the log, depending on server settings):
+Even later, 3.x versions can work with so little memory if you don’t use any plugins.
+But, using plugins increases memory requirements, and using only 32M is, at most times, not enough.
+For the latest WordPress with an average of 20 plugins, you will need 48M to 64M.
+Most hosting companies keep this value at 32M, so when you upgrade WordPress, upgrade the plugin or add new plugins, you will run out of memory, and you will see the variation of this error (on-screen or in the log, depending on server settings):

 Fatal error: Allowed memory size of 33554432 bytes exhausted (tried to allocate 345234 bytes) in /path/to/public_html/wp-content/plugins/plugin.php on line 56.

 To increase memory, you can use different methods.
-Examples bellow are for 64MB of memory.
+The examples below are for 64MB of memory.
 You can set it lower and experiment with higher values.
-Setting this to 128M or 256M is fine also, PHP will really use as needed, this value is a limit.
+Setting this to 128M or 256M is fine; PHP will really use it as needed; this value is limited.
 Use only one of these methods, don’t use all of them at the same time!

 Method 1: Change PHP.ini